 Select and contact one of the librarians from the list below to discuss your goals and expectations for the collaboration.
 Not sure who might be the best fit?
 Send an email to firstname.lastname@example.org and we'll recommend a librarian for you.
 We are all excited to work with you.

-Jonathan is the Library Technician at the Steamboat Campus.
+Jonathan is the Instructional Reference Librarian at the Steamboat Campus.
 He has a B.A. in European History, with a writing minor, and a Masters in Library and Information Studies.
 Jonathan is an ardent reader of fantasy, science fiction, mystery, and graphic novels; a writer in search of motivation; and an avid hiker and sports-ball person.

 Katy is the reference and instruction librarian at the Edwards campus.
 She has B.A degree in Modern Languages (Spanish) from NMSU and her Master’s in Library and information science from University of Denver.
 Katy loves to play boardgames and occasionally video games, she enjoys watching films and going to art museums.
 Her favorite films tend to black and white and her favorite art museum is the Met.
 She enjoys reading fiction and occasionally non-fiction.Katy believes that information can empower people to make better choices for themselves.
 She believes students learn best in a relaxed and engaging atmosphere.
 She believes that games can capture a students’ imagination and help them retain information, and develop skills necessary for the 21st century learner.